alui11/uketabs/README.md

 delete the specified column

 ## What do the colors mean?
-The program will always emphasize the last-made edit using colos.
+The program will always emphasize the last-made edit using colors.
 Green indicates an addition, yellow an update to a column, and red a deletion (between the two red columns).